baxter07/django-ajax-views/docs/modules/client_api.rst

+sphinx.addnodes.desc_addname

 **********
 Client API
 **********

-.. js:class:: View
+.. class:: App

+    This is the client side application which should be initialized once the DOM is loaded.

+    If the JSON config script is found in the DOM, it executes the view class with the file name that equals the ``view_name`` contained in the JSON config.

+    The initial startup of the application executes the :func:`onPageLoad` and :func:`onLoad` functions of the :class:`View` class and if specified the :class:`Middleware`.

+    See configurations below:

+    :ivar str html.cfgNode: ID of JSON config script element.
+Default: ``'#config'``
+    :ivar str html.ajaxNode: ID of element that's replaced on :func:`View.requestView`.
+Default: ``'#ajax-content'``
+    :ivar str html.modalNode: Class of element that's replaced when modal is updated.
+Default: ``'.modal-dialog'``
+    :ivar str modules.prefix: Define the prefix for all module loading.
+Default: ``''``
+    :ivar str modules.viewPath: Path to view modules relative to JS root.
+Default: ``'views/'``
+    :ivar str modules.mixinPath: Path to mixin modules relative to JS root.
+Default: ``'mixins/'``
+    :ivar str modules.middleware: Name and path of the middleware file relative to JS root.
+Default: ``''``
+    :ivar dict mixins: Define mixins to execute a single module for multiple views.
+Default: ``{}``
+    :ivar bool debug: Print request and response parameters to console.
+Default: ``false``
+    :ivar dict defaults.dateWidget: Options to initialize date input elements.
+Default: ``{}``
+    :ivar int defaults.progressBar.animationSpeed: Speed in milliseconds.
+Default: ``300``

-    .. js:attribute:: testme
+    ..

-    This is the base view class all other views extend from.

-    :var dict testvar: my description.

-    :param dict jsonCfg: Data being passed in request and response.
-    :param bool initMiddleware: Whether the middleware should be executed or not.
-    :param dict utils: Helper functions loaded from ``Utils`` module.

         Args:
             my_arg (dict): argument comment.

+.. class:: View

+    This is the base view class all other views extend from.
+It provides functions to update the view and request views to be displayed in bootstrap modals.

+    Whenever a view is requested via URL the :func:`View.onPageLoad` function is executed.
+When :func:`requestView` or :func:`requestModal` is called the :func:`View.onAjaxLoad` function is executed for the given view.
+The :func:`View.onLoad` function is always executed but any of those functions can also be omitted.

+    ..
+None of them are required to be added to the view class.

+    :ivar dict jsonCfg: Data returned by response.
+    :ivar bool initMiddleware: Whether the middleware should be executed or not.
+    :ivar dict utils: Helper functions loaded from :class:`Utils` module.
+    :ivar object viewCache: When :func:`requestModal` initializes the requested view class it saves the current view instance to *viewCache*.
+    :ivar dict jsonCache: Is used to pass data between views when a modal form is closed if changes require custom behavior to update the view below.
+    :ivar int modalNr: If the current view is displayed in a modal it will increment the count of modals by one.

-    .. js:function:: requestView(viewName='', urlKwargs={}, jsonData={}, pageLoad=False, animate=True)
+    .. function:: requestView(viewName='', urlKwargs={}, jsonData={}, pageLoad=False, animate=True)

+        AJAX request to update the current view. ``urlKwargs`` are the parameters sent to the server through the URL string. ``jsonData`` are the keyword arguments sent to the server as hidden parameters.

+        If the view class has :func:`getUrlKwargs` and/or :func:`getJsonData` functions, the parameters they return will also be sent to the server.
+The function arguments will override keywords arguments from :func:`getUrlKwargs` and :func:`getJsonData`.

+        The server side :class:`ajaxviews.mixins.AjaxMixin` handles the incoming request and assigns all parameters to the ``json_cfg`` variable of the view class.

-        AJAX request to update the view.
-This will update the ``jsonCfg`` attribute and replace the content of ``.ajax-content`` that's returned by the response. :class:`ajaxviews.mixins.AjaxMixin.dispatch`
+        On request complete will update the client side ``jsonCfg`` variable and update the ``.ajax-content`` element that's returned by the response.
+If the :func:`View.onAjaxLoad` function has been added to the view class, it's executed automatically.

         :param str viewName: Name mapped to Django's URL conf.
 Default is the current view name.
-        :param dict urlKwargs: Keyword arguments parsed in URL string.
+        :param dict urlKwargs: Keyword arguments passed through URL string.
-        :param dict jsonData: Keyword arguments passed as additional data.
+        :param dict jsonData: Keyword arguments passed as additional data to the server.
-        :param bool pageLoad: If true the request won't be AJAX but via URL.
-Default is false.
+        :param bool pageLoad: If True the request won't be AJAX but via URL.
         :param bool animate: Animate the ajax content when replaced.
-Default is true.

-    .. js:function:: requestSnippet
+    .. function:: requestSnippet(urlKwargs, jsonData, callback)

-        AJAX request to retrieve data or html snippets from the server.
+        AJAX request to retrieve data or html snippets for the current view.
+The request works the same as with :func:`requestView` but on request complete will only execute the callback function and won't update the view automatically.

-        :param dict urlKwargs: Keyword arguments parsed in URL string.
+        :param dict urlKwargs: Keyword arguments used for URL reverse to parse the URL string.
-        :param dict jsonData: Keyword arguments passed as additional data.
+        :param dict jsonData: Keyword arguments passed as additional data to the server.

-    .. js:function:: requestModal

-        AJAX request to open a modal with the requested view.
+        :param dict callback: Function that's called once request is complete.

+    .. function:: requestModal(href, jsonData)

+        Request a view via AJAX and display it in a boostrap modal.

         :param str href: URL of the view to be displayed in modal.
-        :param dict jsonData: Keyword arguments passed as additional data.
+        :param dict jsonData: Keyword arguments passed as additional data to the server.

+    .. function:: getUrlKwargs

+        Keyword arguments used for URL reverse to parse the URL string.

+        :returns: dict

+    .. function:: getJsonData

+        Keyword arguments passed as additional data to the server.

+        :returns: dict

+    .. function:: onPageLoad

+        Executed whenever a view is requested via URL.

+    .. function:: onAjaxLoad

+        Executed when a view is updated by calling :func:`requestView` or when a modal is opened by calling :func:`requestModal`.

+    .. function:: onLoad

+        Executed on every request.

+    .. function:: onBeforeFormSerialize(form, options)

+        For form views this function will be executed before the form is serialized.

+    .. function:: onBeforeFormSubmit(arr, form, options)

+        For form views this function will be executed before the form is submitted.

-.. js:data:: Middleware
+.. data:: Middleware

     The middleware module provides functions that are hooked into the view class on every request.

-    If you have not created a view class yourself it will be hooked into the base view which will be executed in any case.
+    If you have not created a class for the requested view it will be hooked into the base view which will be executed for all requests.

     :returns: dictionary containing the functions listed below.

-    .. js:function:: getUrlKwargs

-        Parameters parsed in URL string.

-        :returns: dict

-    .. js:function:: getJsonData

-        Parameters passed as data in ajax requests or as query strings in URL.

-        :returns: dict

-    .. js:function:: onPageLoad
+    .. function:: onPageLoad

-        Executed for all pages requested via URL.
+        Executed whenever a view is requested via URL.

-    .. js:function:: onAjaxLoad
+    .. function:: onAjaxLoad

+        Executed when a view is updated by calling :func:`View.requestView` or when a modal is opened by calling :func:`View.requestModal`.

+    .. function:: onLoad

-        Executed
+        Executed on every request.

+    .. function:: onListLoad

+        Only executed for list views.

+    .. function:: onDetailLoad

+        Only executed for detail views.

+    .. function:: onFormLoad

+        Only executed for form views.

-.. js:data:: Utils
+.. data:: Utils

-    Built-in functions available for use in the view class.
+    Built-in functions available for use in the :class:`View` class through the ``utils`` attribute.

+    :returns: dictionary containing the functions listed below.

-    .. js:function:: initModalLinks
+    .. function:: initModalLinks(scope)

-        Initialize all elements with ``.modal-link`` class to be opened in a modal.
+        Initialize all elements with a ``.modal-link`` class to be opened in a modal.

-        The element requires a ``href`` attribute that points to a view that extends from ``ModalMixin``.
+        The elements require a ``href`` attribute that points to a view that extends from :class:`ajaxviews.mixins.ModalMixin`.

+        :param str scope: Element in which all modal links are initialized.

+    .. function:: initDateInput(element, opts={})

+        Initialize the input element using the default date widget options from the :class:`App` config.
+        ``opts`` overrides the defaults.

+        :param opject element: Date input field.
+        :param dict opts: Options to pass to the widget.

 ..
     If the user doesn't specify a class for a given view the middleware will always be executed.